firebird-finance/firebird-docs/docs/ama/blueswapama.md

 **gregsam (Blue Swap)**

-Thanks guys for this ama and great questions
+Thanks guys for this AMA and great questions

 **palette (Blue Swap)**